SakifX9/Rhythm-Game-Optimisations/Sound Voltex コナステ/Sound Voltex Optimisations.md

 # Make Sound Voltex run at HIGH CPU Priotiy by default
 This option will give SDVX Higher CPU priority than other applications which will help reduce stutters that are related to CPU issues.
+>This is useful if you need to have programs running in the background or want to stream the game and get stutters due to that reason

 Open Notepad and copy down the following into your Notepad window
 ```